NidhitheCoder/reactDeveloper-2020/readme.md

 - Route :- helps to routing trough the pages properties are: exact,component,path
 - Switch :- helps to get more controll over code.

-- props - history,location,match
+- props :- history,location,match

-  - ## history
+  - history

-  - Location
+  * Location
     - Location props tells us to where we are currently.
-  - match
+  * match

-  * Allow nested route structure
+  - Allow nested route structure

 - There is two ways to navigate in react-router-dom between pages